Canonical extensions of manifolds with nef tangent bundle: Canonical extensions of manifolds with nef tangent bundle

-Modulo the identification $\Ext1(\mathcal{O}_X, - ) = H^1(X, -)$ this is the proclaimed class. \end{Proofnlb} As explained in \cref{rem:ClassDefiningCanExt} our next goal is to give an explicit description of the cohomology class defining the extension $Z_{\alpha^*\mathcal{T}_T}$ in \cref{splitting_canonical_extension_2} above.
-To this end, we will require some auxiliary results. \begin{Proposition} Let $f\colon X \rightarrow T$ be a holomorphic submersion of relative dimension $m$ between compact Kähler manifolds.
-Let us denote by $F_t$ the fibres of $f$ and fix a Kähler form $\omega_X$ on $X$.
-Then, the function
+Modulo the identification $\Ext1(\mathcal{O}_X, - ) = H^1(X, -)$ this is the proclaimed class. \end{Proof} Our next goal is to give an explicit description of the cohomology class $a_T$ in \cref{splitting_canonical_extension_2}.
+To this end, let $f\colon X \rightarrow T$ be a submersion of relative dimension $m$.
+Let us denote by $F_t$ the fibres of $f$.
+Then the function